kasperFlo/FoodFinderApp/README.md

     *   Developed the AI chat page with an interactive message display enabling specific conversations.
     *   Implemented initial frontend favouriting logic and UI for the store list and favourites view pages.
     *   Implemented initial search filters on the storeListView.

+*   **Frontend Development:**
+    *   Implemented HomePage and basic navigation routing.
+    *   Implemented photo handling and display on UI.
+    *   Refactored frontend filters in the store list view to use the ViewModel.

 *   **Other:**
     *   Authored project documentation (README).